Paul Doyle (Irish footballer)

-Paul Doyle (born 10 April 1998) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Drogheda United.
-His previous clubs are Sligo Rovers, UCD and Dundalk.
+Paul Doyle (born 10 April 1998) is an Irish professional footballer who plays as a midfielder for NIFL Premiership club Dungannon Swifts.
+His previous clubs are Sligo Rovers, UCD, Dundalk and Drogheda United.

 Career

 Youth career

 Westport, County Mayo native Doyle began playing with local club Westport United, before joining the academy of League of Ireland club Sligo Rovers in 2014, where he played for their under-19 side for 4 seasons.

 Sligo Rovers

 Doyle made his senior debut for Sligo Rovers in a 2–1 loss away to Derry City at the Brandywell Stadium.
 The following season he made 2 appearances in the League of Ireland Cup, but those were his only 3 senior appearances for the club as he left at the end of the season.

 UCD

 Doyle signed for League of Ireland First Division club UCD ahead of the 2018 season.
 On 7 February 2018, he was part of the squad that won the Collingwood Cup by defeating Queen's University Belfast 2–1 in the final.
 Doyle was part of the team that drew 1–1 with Finn Harps on 14 September 2018 to win the 2018 League of Ireland First Division title and promotion to the Premier Division.
 On 24 September 2019, he scored his first goal in senior football in a 4–1 win over Crumlin United in the Leinster Senior Cup.
 On 18 October 2019, Doyle and UCD were relegated back to the First Division after a 3–0 loss to Shamrock Rovers at the UCD Bowl.
 After losing in the 2020 Playoffs, Doyle and UCD were promoted back to the League of Ireland Premier Division at the second time of asking in 2021, defeating Waterford 2–1 in the playoff final at Richmond Park on 26 November 2021.
 He was voted into the PFAI First Division Team of the Year by his fellow professionals.
 He scored 4 goals in 108 appearances during his 4 years with the club.